In this Guide

 1. Astro 4008 Spray Gun with Cup, Red Handle, 1.8mm Nozzle

-One of the least expensive ways to get spraying latex is to outfit an air compressor with a spray gun.
-It’s cheaper to do so for latex than for some other finer finish materials, since you don’t need something that’s completely HVLP.
+One of the least expensive ways to spray latex paint is to outfit an air compressor with a paint sprayer.
+It’s cheaper to do so for latex paint than for some other type of paint since you don’t need a complete HVLP (high volume low pressure) paint sprayer system.

-This Astro spray gun attaches to a standard air compressor with no extra valves or gauges required.
-It does a great job with latex, as long as you do some basic thinning.
-We suggest it to DIYer’s who already have an air compressor and are looking for an easy, inexpensive way to branch out into latex projects.
+This Astro paint sprayer attaches to a standard air compressor with no extra valves or gauges required.
+It does a great job with latex paint, as long as you do some basic thinning.
+We suggest it to DIYer’s who already have an air compressor and are looking for an easy, inexpensive way to branch out into some of the best latex paint sprayers projects.

-It’s cheap!
-You can pick up one of these for well under $50.
+It’s a cheap latex paint sprayer!
+You can pick up such a spray gun for well under $50.

-While it’s inexpensive, it’s more solid than other budget options.
-A lot of other budget spray guns are made with lots of plastic parts, and rattly construction.
+While it’s inexpensive, it’s more solid than other paint sprayers budget options.
+A lot of other budget spray guns are made with lots of plastic parts and rattly construction.
 The Astro has relatively solid body construction with a simple, no-frills design.

 The few components it does have are nearly all metal, fitting with our basic philosophy: it’s better to have fewer features and to have them all work well than to have many features and poor functionality!

-It works well for laying thick coats, which is what you want with latex.
+It works well for laying thick coats, allows you to spray latex paint.
 That’s because it incorporates HVLP aspects without requiring an additional valve.
-The unique air valve design self-adjusts the inlet, so you don’t need an extra component.
+The unique air valve design self-adjusts the inlet for perfect flow control, so you don’t need an extra component.

 It sprays at a lower pressure and higher volume than traditional compressor guns, which places the emphasis on output rather than fine atomization.
-With latex, you don’t miss the dip in atomization quality much, and you can get away with fewer coats.
+With latex paint, you don’t miss the dip in atomization quality much, and you can get away with fewer coats.

-Most HVLP-style guns that are built to fit standard compressors require an adjustment valve to take the pressure down and increase the volume before the air hits the gun.
+Most HVLP-style spray guns that are built to fit standard compressors require an adjustable pressure valve to keep it down and increase the volume before the air hits the gun.

 That’s not necessary with this one, so you can save money and know-how.
-The Astro runs at 50-60 psi, where others run between 30-40 psi, which does require that additional valve (see the Campbell-Hausfield set below).
+The Astro paint sprayer runs at 50-60 psi, where others run between 30-40 psi, which does require that additional valve (see the Campbell Hausfeld set below).

 Even though it doesn’t have superb atomization for fine finish work, it’s still good for all-purpose projects.
 You can easily spray any other materials, though you’ll want different tip sizes to get the best results.
 The Astro will give you good results with stains, lacquers, and enamels, provided that you thin adequately and make adjustments to the settings.

-The Astro has a fully-adjustable fan control, reaching up to 8” at an 11” distance.
+The Astro paint sprayer has a fully adjustable fan control, reaching up to 8” at an 11” distance.
 That’s enough to cover ground decently fast, without making the tool unwieldy.

-There’s also a pressure/output adjustment knob for you to adjust the flow itself.
-That’s handy for adjusting between coating materials, or for tweaking each cup of latex to minimize overspray.
+There’s also a pressure/output adjustment knob for you to adjust the paint sprayer flow itself.
+That’s handy for adjusting between coating materials, or for tweaking each cup of latex paint to minimize overspray.

-The Astro comes with a metal (rare at this price!), 1 quart suction-feed cup.
+The Astro paint sprayer comes with a metal (rare at this price!), 1-quart suction-feed cup.
 It’s designed much better than other inexpensive cups, with a dripless design that actually does what it’s supposed to do!

-The whole thing is covered by a 1-year warranty.
+The whole latex paint sprayer system is covered by a 1-year warranty.

-You’re going to need to thin your latexes, usually to the tune of 10%.
+You’re going to need to thin your latex paints, usually to the tune of 10%.
 Your ratios and results will depend on your specific materials.
-However, it’s important to know up front that you can’t spray un-thinned paint through a gun like this.
+However, it’s important to know upfront that you can’t spray un-thinned paint through a spray gun like this.

-You may also want a larger tip, though we’ve found that the 1.8mm works well with most latexes.
+You may also want a larger tip, though we’ve found that the 1.8mm works well with latex paint.

-You’re going to need to have a good air compressor on hand, or to buy one.
+You’re going to need to have a good air compressor on hand or to buy a portable one.
 Not all DIYer pancakes will work, either.

-7+CFM is required for a steady spray, so make sure your system can handle it!
-That’s a hidden cost, so to speak, when you’re buying just the spray gun, so make sure you account for the extra piece of equipment.
+7+CFM is required for a steady spray, so make sure your paint sprayer system can handle it!
+That’s a hidden cost, so to speak, when you’re buying just the paint sprayer, so make sure you account for the extra piece of equipment.

 It’s also on the heavier side, at close to 3 pounds.
 That makes it less ergonomic over long sprays.

-It’s made in China, and it comes with a pretty poor manual.
-You can find basic thinning guidelines online to help you figure out your rations, which is a good thing given that the manual won’t help you much at all beyond basic troubleshooting.
+The paint sprayer is made in China, and it comes with a pretty poor manual.
+You can find basic thinning guidelines online to help you figure out your rations, especially when using latex paint, which is a good thing given that the manual won’t help you much at all beyond basic spray gun troubleshooting.

-Between the Chinese construction and cheap price tag, there are a few sacrifices you’ll be making in terms of build quality and tight control.
+Between the Chinese construction and cheap paint sprayer for the latex price tag, there are a few sacrifices you’ll be making in terms of build quality and tight control.
 The adjustment knobs aren’t as high-quality as more expensive guns, for one thing.
 The whole body doesn’t have the precision and machining quality you’d get on more expensive guns, either.

-That’s to be expected given how cheap the Astro is.
-What it translates to when you’re working is a gun where the adjustments are harder to get exactly right, and which doesn’t hold settings exactly all the time.
+That’s to be expected given how cheap the Astro paint sprayer is.
+What it translates to when you’re working is a latex spray gun where the adjustments are harder to get exactly right, and which doesn’t hold settings exactly all the time.

-As a result, it ends up with a fair amount of overspray, also making it harder to clean than better-made guns.
-All that said, it’s a very decent DIYer gun.
-We simply wouldn’t recommend it to pros.
+As a result, it ends up with a fair amount of overspray, also making it harder to clean than a better-made range of paint sprayer.
+All that said, it’s a very decent DIYer spray gun and one of the best latex paint sprayers for DIYers.
+We simply wouldn’t recommend this paint sprayer for latex to pros.

 2. HomeRight C800766 Finish Max Fine Finish Sprayer